bamblack/angular-material-extensions/README.md

 ## 🧪 Testing Components

 Component tests can be written using Angular's testing utilities.
+This project uses Jest for unit testing.
 To run tests:

 ```bash
 ng test
 ```

-Ensure tests are added alongside their respective components in the `src/lib` directory.
+Ensure tests are added alongside their respective components in the `src` directory.

 ## 📄 License